Paying super on overtime

 Find out if you need to pay super on overtime and paid bonuses, such as end-of-year or performance bonuses.

 Is super paid on overtime?
-It depends on whether it's part of the amount your employees earn during their normal work hours – which is called ordinary time earnings (OTE).
+It depends on whether it's part of the amount your employees earn during their normal work hours – which is called Qualifying Earnings (QE).

 For overtime, the answer is usually ‘no’.
-This is because it mostly falls outside OTE.
+This is because it mostly falls outside QE.

 For bonuses, the answer is usually ‘yes’.
-This is because it’s mostly part of OTE.
+This is because it’s mostly part of QE.

-If yes, you must pay 11.5% of OTE into your employee’s fund as part of the super guarantee (SG)1.
+If yes, you must pay 12% of QE into your employee’s fund as part of the super guarantee (SG)1.

 Some businesses pay their employees more super as part of an employee benefit or enterprise agreement, so it’s worth checking what agreements you have in place.